Smoky Pulled Pork Tacos with Cherry-Peach Salsa are an insanely delicious way to enjoy tender pork and fresh fruit — a match made in taco heaven!

 Directions

-1. Cut onion into quarters then separate layers into the bottom of a 5 quart (minimum size) crock pot.
-Trim pork butt of excess fat then cut into 4-6 large pieces and season well with salt & pepper.
+• Cut onion into quarters then separate layers into the bottom of a 6 quart crock pot.
+Trim pork butt of excess fat then cut into 4-6 large pieces and season well with salt and pepper.
 Lay seasoned pork on top of onions then add chipotle peppers, adobo sauce, BBQ sauce, brown sugar, and Dr. Pepper.
-Cover and cook on low for 8 hours or until pork is tender enough to easily shred with a fork.
+Cover and cook on low for 8 hours or until pork shreds easily with 2 forks.

 Notes